Light Dark Matter Accumulating in Planets: Nuclear Scattering: Effects of solar gravitational potential

-For completeness, we also study the effect of solar gravitational potential on the capture process, and display in Figure~\ref{fig:comparevs} the capture rates with and without including solar acceleration.
+For completeness, we also study the effect of solar gravitational potential on the capture process, and display in Figure~\ref{fig:comparevs} left panel the capture rates with and without including solar acceleration.
 The latter is simply achieved by setting $v_s=0$ in Eqs.~\eqref{eq:Cweak} and~\eqref{eq:CweakBaum}.
 The agreement between M1 and M2 analytical results remain robust in the high mass limit above 10~GeV.
 However, in the low mass end, the capture rate in M2 tends to be flat, while the M1 rate scales as $1/m_\chi$ when solar acceleration is ignored.
 In stark contrast to the analytical results, the capture rates in MC simulations change marginally with or without including $v_s$.
-As shown in Appendix~\ref{sec:resonantcapture}, the number of collisions of dark matter before capture in the optically thick limit is only logarithmically sensitive to the dark matter initial velocity.
+As we will show in the next section, the number of collisions of dark matter before capture in the optically thick limit is only logarithmically sensitive to the dark matter initial velocity.
 As the capture probability of low mass dark matter is related to the number of collisions, it is not surprising that increasing the lowest dark matter velocity has little effect on the results.
-In the following sections, we always use the MC capture rate with $v_s$ to compute the dark matter annihilation rate.

 Interestingly, we also find the analytical results yield a result closer to the Monte Carlo result at high masses if one fails to take into account the solar gravitational potential than if one correctly accounts for it.
 If one does not account for the solar gravitational potential, then single-scatter capture would be possible, which is extrapolated to a capture rate that saturates the geometric rate at sufficiently large cross section.
 However, the absence of the solar gravitational potential implies that multi-scatter capture is not correctly accounted for.
+Note that the capture rate is not correctly modeled even at large mass unless it has saturated the geometric rate.
 On the other hand, at low masses, the extrapolation in Eq.~\eqref{eq:Coplus} does not match the Monte Carlo result regardless of whether or not solar acceleration is included, because it does not account for the reflection of dark matter from the Earth.
+Note, however, that such low-mass dark matter will in any case not contribute significantly to Earth heating, because of evaporation.